Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 ## Running Multiple Validators

 It is possible for a single entity to run multiple validators.
 Running multiple validators may provide a better risk/reward ratio.
-Assuming you have enough SOLAR, or enough stake nominates your validator, to ensure that your validators remain in the validator set, running multiple validators will result in a higher return than running a single validator.
+Assuming you have enough AXC, or enough stake nominates your validator, to ensure that your validators remain in the validator set, running multiple validators will result in a higher return than running a single validator.

-For the following example, assume you have 18 SOLAR to stake.
+For the following example, assume you have 18 AXC to stake.
 For simplicity's sake, we will ignore nominators.
-Running a single validator, as in the example above, would net you 2 SOLAR in this era.
+Running a single validator, as in the example above, would net you 2 AXC in this era.

-Note that while SOLAR is used as an example, this same formula would apply to LUNAR when running a validator on AXIALunar.
+Note that while AXC is used as an example, this same formula would apply to LUNAR when running a validator on AXIALunar.

 ```
 Validator Set Size (v): 4
-Validator 1 Stake (v1): 18 SOLAR <- Your validator
+Validator 1 Stake (v1): 18 AXC <- Your validator
-Validator 2 Stake (v2):  9 SOLAR
+Validator 2 Stake (v2):  9 AXC
-Validator 3 Stake (v3):  8 SOLAR
+Validator 3 Stake (v3):  8 AXC
-Validator 4 Stake (v4):  7 SOLAR
+Validator 4 Stake (v4):  7 AXC
-Payout (p): 8 SOLAR
+Payout (p): 8 AXC

 Your payout = (p / v) * 1 = (8 / 4) * 1 = 2
 ```